-The typical home buying process goes something like this: You save up your cash, get preapproved for a mortgage, and put an offer on a house that fits your budget.
-The offer is accepted; then, you sign the loan, grab the keys, and move in.
+The typical homebuying process goes something like this: You save up your cash, get preapproved for a mortgage, and put an offer on a house that fits your budget.
+The offer is accepted, and after the closing period, you sign the loan, grab the keys, and move in.

 But what if that sequence of events doesn’t work for everyone?
 Sometimes you don’t have enough cash saved up for a down payment, or you’re between jobs and can’t qualify for a loan.
 Maybe there’s a divorce that hasn’t been settled yet or another financial obstacle in your way.